-This summer, attend a show at one of Boston’s many theaters for a richer, more diverse night life. ¬†Shows from Boston, Broadway and beyond will be hitting the arts scene in the next few months.
+This summer, attend a show at a reputable Boston theater for a richer, more diverse night life.
+Shows from Boston, Broadway and beyond will be hitting the arts scene in the next few months.
 The following calendar will keep you up to date on the most notable shows of the season.

 June 22 – July 3rd

 One of America’s first musical theater masterpieces will soon open at the Shubert Theater.
 When it first opened in 1927, Show Boat broke down racial barriers and revolutionized the idea of traditional musical theater.
 The tale of this Mississippi show boat is still a classic, with catchy tunes and timeless romance.

 Contemporary musical If/Then will be coming to the Boston Opera House this summer.
 The show, fresh off the Broadway stage, chronicles two different paths of one woman’s life.
 This may seem confusing, but the veteran cast moves seamlessly between their two worlds, complimented by soaring vocals and thought-provoking themes.

 Based on the Oscar Award winning movie, Finding Neverland is the story behind the creation of Peter Pan.
 The Boston Opera house welcomes Matthew Morrison (Glee) as author J.M.
 Barrie and Kelsey Grammar (Frasier) as the show’s Captain Hook figure.
 Nostalgic for adults and magical for children, Finding Neverland is a treat for the whole family.